Beljar/TinderBot/readme.txt

 python setup.py install
 python setup.py clean

-The meaning of installation process is to get all python dependencies.
-You can get them by means of PIP if you want.
-Then you do not need to run setup.py
+The purpose of installation process is to get all python dependencies.
+You can get them manually by means of PIP if you want.
+Then you do not need to run install.bat.

 >>>>> Set up <<<<<<